CNT Rio de Janeiro: TV Record Rio de Janeiro (1982–1987)

-TV Corcovado/CNT (desde 1987)
+TV Corcovado/CNT (since 1987)

 April 1987, the station adopted the name TV Copacabana, changed again, on June 8, to TV Corcovado, due to legislation disallowing the use of a name by two media outlets not belonging to the same owner — there was Rádio Copacabana in Rio de Janeiro, owned by the bishop Edir Macedo, leader of the Universal Church of the Kingdom of God.

 On August 17, 1990, TV Corcovado and Grupo Abril signed an agreement, valid for three years, to retransmit MTV Brasil, whose brand was licensed by the channel of the same name from the North American company Viacom, becoming its first affiliate and receiving half of its revenue.
 To show the new network's programming, the station purchased transmission equipment with stereo sound.
 The affiliation with MTV Brasil began at noon on October 20, simultaneously with the inauguration of the network from São Paulo, which aired the music video for Marina Lima's version of the song "Garota de Ipanema", however technical problems in the transmission's audio meant that TV Corcovado only aired the images.
 After a few minutes, the song "Walk of Life", by the band Dire Straits, was inserted over the clip, and at 1:07pm the situation was normalized.
 During the incident, the broadcaster aired a message attributing the problem to the São Paulo generator.

 In July 1991, TV Corcovado was sold to businessman and politician José Carlos Martinez, owner of Rede OM, from Paraná, who, affiliated with Rede Record, planned to form a national network.
 The affiliation contract with MTV Brasil continued to be valid, but with its end approaching, Grupo Abril looked for a channel in the UHF band in Rio.